yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by-step - Continuous delivery in Azure DevOps.md

       - vstest
     ```

 Steps are a linear sequence of operations that make up a job.
-Each step runs in its own process on an agent and has access to the pipeline workspace on disk. this means environment variables are not preserved between steps but file system changes are.
+Each step runs in its own process on an agent and has access to the pipeline workspace on disk.
+This means environment variables are not preserved between steps but, file system changes are.

 9. Select and replace the "steps" section with the following code: